 A strong believer in open standards and standardization, I still avoid anything proprietary in my code.
 I recognize the opportunities and sometimes necessities of vendor-specific extensions though.
-And following, and working hard to have followed, maintainability best practices I’m less concerned about maintaining and keeping clean style sheets than about false positives that negatively impact more important things.
+And following, and working hard to have followed, maintainability best practices I’m less concerned about maintaining and keeping clean style sheets, than about false positives that deflect from more important things.

 Not the first one to write about this, not the last one to ping firstname.lastname@example.org either.